Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Assumptions

-Binomial logistic regression relies on several key assumptions to produce valid results.
+Binomial Logistic Regression relies on several key assumptions to produce valid results.
 First, the observations should be independent, meaning that the response of one participant does not influence another.
 Logistic regression does not require the predictors to be normally distributed or have equal variances, but it does assume a linear relationship between each continuous predictor and the log odds of the outcome.
 Additionally, the model assumes there is little or no multicollinearity among the independent variables.
 Highly correlated predictors can distort the estimated effects.

 How To: Binomial Logistic Regression